The Monster NTune headphones are a very good pair of headphones that offer excellent sound and true value for the money.

 What’s most unique about the NTune headphones, however, is the cable.

-Judging by the pictures alone you may think that these are wireless headphones.
+Judging by the pictures alone you might think that these are wireless headphones.
 They’re not.
-But they also don’t have a cable sticking out of them.
+They also don’t have a cable sticking out of them.
 Instead, they come with a detachable cable.
 While it may seem gimmicky at first, the detachable cable is actually ingenious and it’s a shame more headphones don’t feature it.

 The reason is very simple:

 Most headphones meet their demise when the cable gets damaged.
 It can get run over by the office chair, stepped on, tangled and pulled, the possibilities are endless.
 But if you think about it, the headphones themselves should still be functional.
 It’s just that the cable renders them completely unusable.